cpiod/HellpediaCE/README.md

 **This mod contains a lot of spoilers for Jupiter Hell!**

 This Jupiter Hell mod replaces the "help" section with some cheatsheets on:
-- the branches in Callisto, Europa and Io, their mechanisms, their perks and rewards
+- the branches in Callisto, Europa, Io and Dante, their mechanisms, their perks and rewards
-- the paths in the Purgatory to get the uniques
 - the three Dark Cathedral wishes
 - the perks you can get from mod packs through Whizkid
+- the descriptions of all unique weapons

 You can access HellpediaCE from the main menu and the in-game menu.
 The mod will only work if you use the English language!